 In Gricia, starchy, salty pasta water combines with the rendered pork fat to create a saucy emulsion.
 Its simple medley of flavors is the pasta equivalent of a bacon sandwich and doesn’t work unless the pasta and the pork are of top quality.
 Fortunately there’s plenty of great pasta and pork in Rome.

 Proving that not all pizza is created equally, pizza in Rome is its own thing.
 Unlike supple, round Neapolitan pies and ginormous New York slices, Roman pizza comes in all shapes and sizes.

 Most people prefer one type of pizza over the others.
 While we rarely meet (and eat!) a pizza we don’t like, we fall into the Naples camp.
-However, just to make sure, we ate a lot of pizza in Rome just to be sure.
+However, we ate a lot of pizza in Rome just to be sure.

 When you take your own personal Rome pizza tour, be sure to try both Pizza al Taglio and Pizza Romano.
 Keep reading for a description of each.

+5. Pizza al Taglio